gaston-23/ShogiPy/README.md

 pending changes:
   +fix the bug with the bishop
-  +finish obstacle's test
   +control when someone wins
-  +incorporate dead pieces to the table
+  \\incorporate dead pieces to the table (added)

+pending test:
+  -bishop moves
+  -obstacles
+  -invoking